-This can work as a full or half day event ever on site or away from the office at one of a range of inspiring venues.
+It's great as anything from a couple of hours to a full day deep dive, on site or away from the office at one of a range of inspiring venues.

 - This works with small groups for intensive insights or large groups when you're looking to kick off a department wide conversation